Indiana doctor's lawyer tells AG to halt false statements

 The letter says Rokita's statements Wednesday on Fox News “cast Dr. Bernard in a false light and allege misconduct in her profession.”
 DeLaney said the doctor could file a defamation claim against Rokita if he does not comply.

-Rokita told Fox that his office was investigating whether Bernard violated medical privacy laws by talking about the victim to the Indianapolis Star, and he said she failed to notify authorities about suspected child abuse.
+Rokita told Fox that he would investigate whether Bernard violated child abuse notification or abortion reporting laws.
+He also said his office would look into whether anything Bernard said to the Indianapolis Star about the case violated federal medical privacy laws.
 He offered no specific allegations of wrongdoing.

 Records obtained by The Associated Press and other local media show Bernard submitted the report July 2, which is within the state's required three-day reporting period for an abortion performed on a girl younger than 16.

-Note: This story was first published on July 15, 2022.
-It was updated on July 17, 2022, to correct comments made by Attorney General Todd Rokita about obstetrician-gynecologist Caitlin Bernard related to an abortion she performed on a 10-year-old child abuse victim.